 Patients interested in eyelid surgery should be healthy enough to undergo the recovery period and have no uncontrolled medical conditions.
 With any cosmetic procedure, individuals should also maintain a positive outlook on surgery and have realistic expectations for the outcome.
 Our plastic surgeon will meet with you in a consultation to evaluate your needs and help you determine if blepharoplasty is the best option to achieve your overall goals.

 The procedure uses tiny incisions made in the natural contours of the eyes.
-Dr. Joe will usually work on the upper eyelids first to remove any fatty tissue and tighten loose skin and musculature.
-If both eyelids are being treated, the lower eyelids are addressed next to eliminate puffiness and reduce dark circles under the eyes.
-Newer techniques may utilize BOTOX® Cosmetic injections to firm and smooth fine lines and wrinkles.
-The surgery generally takes about one to three hours and is performed at a same-day surgery facility.
+During upper lid blepharoplasty, Dr. Joe removes any fatty tissue and tightens loose skin and musculature.
+The surgery generally takes about one hour and is performed at a same-day surgery facility.

 During recovery, getting plenty of rest is key to accelerating the healing process.
 Limiting activity is encouraged, but patients should also practice light ambulation (walking around, standing up, etc.) as soon as they feel up to it.
 Swelling, bruising, and tenderness are expected, but should mostly subside within 7 to 14 days of surgery.
 In the meantime, oral pain medications can manage any discomfort.
 Most patients return to work approximately one week after surgery depending on the nature of their treatment plan.
 Exercise and strenuous activity should be avoided for at least two weeks, or until Dr. Gryskiewicz instructs otherwise.
 Closely following their post-operative instructions can be the best way to help incisions heal as quickly as possible and facilitate a smooth recovery period.

 Although no procedure can stop the natural aging process, patients who undergo blepharoplasty generally enjoy their eyelid rejuvenation for 10 to 15 years or longer.
-This timeframe varies from patient to patient, but individuals who have received blepharoplasty will generally always look younger than those who did not undergo the procedure.
+This time frame varies from patient to patient, but individuals who have received blepharoplasty will generally always look younger than those who did not undergo the procedure.
 Simple preventative measures like wearing eye protection while outdoors (sunglasses, hats, sunscreen, etc.) and using high-quality skin care products can also further prolong the results achieved with eyelid surgery.
-Our plastic surgeon will help you understand what to expect from the outcome of blepharoplasty after he evaluates your concerns.
+Our plastic surgeon will help you understand what to expect from the outcome of blepharoplasty after they evaluate your concerns.

 One of the most notable benefits of blepharoplasty is the natural-looking results achieved with the procedure.
 Incisions are camouflaged within the natural folds and contours of the eyelids, so any scars from eyelid surgery should be undetectable to outside observers.
 However, it’s important to ensure you’re under the care of a board-certified plastic surgeon to maximize the likelihood of obtaining an optimal result.

-Depending on which blepharoplasty procedure is the best option to treat your concerns, incisions are placed internally, along the natural crease of the upper eyelid, or along the lower lash line.
+Depending on which blepharoplasty procedure is the best option to treat your concerns, incisions are placed along the natural crease of the upper eyelid.
 These locations offer little to no evidence of surgery and our plastic surgeon will give you instructions on proper aftercare following your procedure.
 By taking good care of your incisions as they heal, scars are more likely to lighten and eventually fade over time.

-The cost of eyelid surgery in Minneapolis typically varies depending on whether the upper, lower, or both eyelids are being treated, as well as the complexity of the procedure.
+The cost of eyelid surgery in Minneapolis typically varies depending on the complexity of the procedure.
 While we cannot provide an exact cost estimate without evaluating your needs in person, you will receive a personalized quote from our patient care coordinator after your consultation.
 At Gryskiewicz Twin Cities Cosmetic Surgery, we accept plastic surgery financing from CareCredit® and ALPHAEON™ Credit for qualified patients who prefer to pay for their blepharoplasty expenses over a series of smaller installments.
 Once approved through the fast application process, each healthcare lending company offers several low- to no-interest payment plans to suit virtually any budget.
 If you have any questions about the cost of eyelid surgery, please don’t hesitate to contact our practice.

 Eyelid surgery remains the most powerful procedure of its kind to correct signs of aging in the upper face, but there are other non-surgical treatment options that can refresh the area around the eyes.
 While unable to correct eyelid hooding or excess skin, BOTOX® Cosmetic injections can smooth crow’s feet around the corners of the eyes to rejuvenate your facial expression.
 The injectable can also treat frown lines between the eyebrows and forehead creases, often achieving a more energetic and youthful look.
 Although the results from BOTOX® Cosmetic will be temporary, injectables can provide some degree of enhancement in lieu of, or in tandem with, eyelid surgery.

-Blepharoplasty is only designed to address the upper and lower eyelid contours and generally does not treat signs of aging in the mid- or lower face.
+Blepharoplasty is designed to address eyelid contours and generally does not treat signs of aging in the mid- or lower face.
 Since the eyes and brow often age together, many patients elect to combine their eyelid surgery with a brow lift to simultaneously improve lax/drooping tissue in the forehead, thereby refreshing the entire upper face.
-Non-surgical treatments, such as dermal filler injections, can be utilized to resolve volume loss in the mid-face, further highlighting the results of your blepharoplasty by emphasizing a more youthful appearance.
+Even non-surgical treatments, such as dermal filler injections, can be utilized to resolve volume loss in the mid-face, further highlighting the results of your blepharoplasty by emphasizing a more youthful appearance.
 Our plastic surgeon would be happy to develop an optimal treatment plan to address your unique area(s) of concern and achieve your goals.

 Reactions like soreness, tenderness, swelling, and sensitivity are normal after eyelid surgery.
 The eyes may be sensitive to light and bright objects immediately after surgery, which may require them to be temporarily covered.
 Patients should also not be alarmed if they experience blurry vision or a loss of their eyesight for a short time after eyelid surgery — this is common and your normal vision should be restored as your recovery progresses.
 Dr. Gryskiewicz will let you know what you can expect after the procedure so you have a good understanding of the recovery period.